Planck 2015 results. XVII. Constraints on primordial non-Gaussianity: Abstract

-Results for the flattened feature model in Eq.~\eqref{eq:featflatBprim} are illustrated in Fig.~\ref{fig:feat_equi_flat} (right panels), and these show more coherence between temperature and polarization.
-The temperature signal with a $2.6\sigma$ peak between $50<\omega<150$ is reinforced by polarization and merges to make a broad 3$\sigma$ peak around $\omega\sim 90$, together with another distinct peak at $\omega\approx140$.
-Such broad frequency peaks are not expected because neighbouring feature models should be nearly uncorrelated over a range $\Delta \omega_{\rm eft} \approx 13$, as we shall discuss.
+Results for the flattened feature model in Eq.~\eqref{eq:featflatBprim} are shown in Fig.~\ref{fig:feat_equi_flat} (right panels), displaying more coherence between temperature and polarization.
+The temperature signal with a $2.6\,\sigma$ peak between $50<\omega<150$ is reinforced by polarization and merges to make a broad 3$\,\sigma$ peak around $\omega= 90$, together with another distinct peak at $\omega\approx140$.
+Such broad frequency peaks are not expected, because neighbouring feature models should be nearly uncorrelated over a range $\Delta \omega_{\rm eft} \approx 13$ (as we discuss below).
 As the phase plots in Fig.~\eqref{fig:feat_equi_flat} indicate, this breadth in frequency $\omega$ may reflect the neighbouring feature models adjusting phase $\phi$ to match an underlying NG signal of a related, but different, nature.
 We note also that the frequency region for $\omega <100$ is susceptible to some degeneracy with cosmological parameters.
-We shall consider a `look-elsewhere' statistical analysis of these results below.
+We shall consider a ``look-elsewhere" statistical analysis of these results below.

 \textit {Single-field feature solutions:} We have also searched for the specific analytic solutions predicted for single-field inflation models with step-like potential features, as given in Eqs.~\eqref{eq:Adsetal1} and \eqref{eq:Adsetal2}, with results shown in Fig.~\ref{fig:feat_singlefields}.
-The highest peaks for the $K^2$-cosine model occur around $2.5\sigma$ with temperature-only, then rises to 2.7$\sigma$ when polarization data are included, again with peaks at other distinct frequencies apparent.
-The $K$-sine model shows a similar apparent signal level with a maximum \itT-only $2.7\sigma$ peak, dropping to $2.4\sigma$ with polarization.
+The highest peaks for the $K^2$-cosine model occur around $2.5\,\sigma$ with temperature-only, then rises to 2.7$\,\sigma$ when polarization data are included, again with peaks at other distinct frequencies apparent.
+The $K$-sine model shows a similar apparent signal level, with a maximum \itT-only $2.7\,\sigma$ peak, dropping to $2.4\,\sigma$ with polarization.
 One further difficulty with a positive interpretation of these bispectrum results in this low frequency range is that stronger S/N counterparts in the power spectrum are predicted for these simple models \citep{2011PhRvD..84d3519A}, whereas no significant correlated oscillation signals are apparent at the relevant peak frequencies \cite{planck2014-a24}.